Lizdo/Project-Bombman/Readme.md

 #Project Bombman

 A top down fast paced action game prototype.
 Been working on and off on it for around 4 months.
-Currently off...
+Currently *off*…

 ##Current Features: